Yasso Greek Yogurt Bar Chocolate Fudge Nutrition Facts (Per Bar)

 - After-dinner family treat

-- Best eaten after 3 to 5 minutes on the counter, straight-from-freezer is too hard
+- Best eaten after 3 to 5 minutes on the counter, since straight-from-freezer is too hard

-- Filling factor: surprisingly satisfying for 80 calories.
-The Greek yogurt base feels more substantial than a Halo Top Pop
+- Filling factor: reviewers describe it as surprisingly satisfying for 80 calories, with the Greek yogurt base feeling more substantial than a Halo Top Pop

 - Smaller than typical bars: noticeably under the size of Magnum or Häagen-Dazs.
-Two bars = ~200 cal, comparable to one premium bar
+Two bars come to about 160 calories, still under one premium bar

 How Real Is the Greek Yogurt?